Skip to Content

 Photo: Corey Seeman

-How Much do Cruise Ship Anchors Weigh?
+How Much Do Cruise Ship Anchors Weigh?

 The largest ship detailed by the iacs equipment number calculation would require a 46,000kg anchor.
-A ship with a 46 metric ton anchor would need an anchor chain of at least 770 metres.
+A ship with a 46 metric-ton anchor would need an anchor chain of at least 770 metres.

-The below table shows the correlation between anchor weight and chain length.
+The table below shows the correlation between anchor weight and chain length.

 Anchor WeightChain Length